plone/volto/docs/source/contributing/accessibility-guidelines.md

 We use [`cypress-axe`](https://github.com/component-driven/cypress-axe) for automated testing of accessibility in Volto via Cypress.

-Place accessibility test files in the subfolder in the Volto package.
+Place accessibility test files in the directory {file}`packages/volto/cypress/tests/core/a11y/`.
-For example, `packages/volto/cypress/tests/core/blocks/blocks-a11y.js`.

-Name accessibility tests `[THING] tested for a11y axe violations`
+Name accessibility tests `[THING] tested for a11y axe violations`.

 ## Common accessibility issues